Not all courses are offered each year. Make sure to check the updated tentative course offering page each year.

 CENG 176B.
 Chemical Engineering Process Laboratory II (4) Training in planning research projects, execution of experimental work and articulation (both oral and written) of the research plan and results in the areas of applied chemical technology and engineering operations related to mass, momentum, and heat transfer.
 Prerequisites: CENG 176A.

 CENG 199.
 Independent Study for Undergraduates (4-4) Research project as equivalent to a "senior thesis" can be approved for two Technical Elective courses (eight units).
 This course is taken as an elective on a P/NP basis.
 Eligible students must have completed at least 90 units and must have a UCSD cumulative GPA of 3.0 or better.
 The two CENG 199s must be done in consecutive quarters and the student must find a faculty member who will oversee the research project.
-After obtaining the faculty member’s concurrence on the topic and scope of the study, the student must submit two forms to the Undergraduate Affairs Committee: Special Studies Course Request form (each quarter) online and CENG 199 Contract form (the first quarter) in person.
+After obtaining the faculty member’s concurrence on the topic and scope of the study, the student must submit two forms to Student Affairs: Special Studies Course Request (each quarter) online through EASy and CENG 199 Contract form (the first quarter) in person.
 These forms must be completed, approved, and processed prior to taking the 199.
 After the second quarter is completed, the student must submit an Undergraduate Student Petition to have the work accepted as two Technical Elective courses.
 A final report with a letter grade must be attached to the petition for the faculty member and Undergraduate Affairs Committee to review.
 Detailed policy in this regard and the requisite forms may be obtained from the Student Affairs Office.
+Prerequisites: Consent of instructor.